PuruVJ/puruvjdev3-preact/public/blog/styling-react--all-the-ways.md

 </a>
 ```

-(This still looks maintainable, but ones your app grows and there are much more elements in it, things will become messy)
+(This still looks **OK**, but when your app grows and there are much more elements in it, things will become messy)

 ## SCSS